 Many states south of Massachusetts are aggressively managing this risk through detailed and restrictive management plans.
 Until 2012, Massachusetts had not, as our shellfish harvest and growing areas had not been subject to temperatures high enough to create significant risk.
 However, due to warming air and water temperatures, this is no longer true and in 2011 two incidences of vibrio infection were traced back to the consumption of raw seafood harvested in Eastern Cape Cod Bay.
 The tidal movements in Eastern Cape Cod Bay leave large shellfish harvest and growing areas exposed to the air and direct sunlight during low tide and during the warm summer months this exposure substantially increases the risk of infection.

 To address this risk, MarineFisheries and the Department of Public Health (DPH) have designed a series of time-cooling requirements to minimize the risk of vibrio infection.
-These restrictions will be in effect via permit condition for the 2013 summer season.
-MarineFisheries and DHP are working to codify these permit conditions as regulations for 2014.
+These restrictions will be in effect via regulations condition for the 2014 summer season.

 - 2013 Vibrio (Vp) Control Plan file size 1MB

 - 5/23/13 Permit Conditions Issued to Commercial Shellfish Permit Holders and Seafood Dealers Implementing the 2013 Control Plan for Vibrio parahaemolyticus